Battle of Britain Day, 15th September 1940

 New Luftwaffe tactics On 15 September – now known as “Battle of Britain Day” – the Luftwaffe launched two huge bombing raids on London.
 Believing that the RAF was close...

-On this day, 28th August 1940 Manston’s importance was recognised when the Prime Minister, Winston Churchill, paid it a personal visit.
-He saw an airfield barely serviceable, still with craters...
+Manston’s importance was recognised when the Prime Minister, Winston Churchill, paid it a personal visit.
+He saw an airfield barely serviceable, still with craters everywhere and markers denoting unexploded bombs...

-Six heavy attacks, the first at 0600hrs (TBC) when approximately 80 aircraft crossed the coast to Thanet, left Manston unserviceable after the heavy raid at 1520hrs, despite its many tunnels...
+Six heavy attacks, the first at 0600 hrs (TBC) when approximately 80 aircraft crossed the coast to Thanet, left Manston unserviceable after the heavy raid at 1520 hrs, despite its...

-“The Hardest Day” Described by many as “The Hardest Day”, Manston escaped most of what the Luftwaffe would today throw at the RAF.
-The air battles that day were amongst...
+“The Hardest Day” It would be described later as “The Hardest Day” but although Manston escaped most of what the Luftwaffe would today throw at the RAF, it still was...

 At 1140hrs, a large formation of enemy aircraft was detected forming up over Calais by Dover and Pevensey radar.
 Four squadrons were brought to readiness, including seven Spitfires of No.65...